Skip to main content

 Leveraging the Javelin Platform

+The core usage of Javelin is to define routes, and then to define what to do at each route.
 Rather than having your LLM Applications (like Co-Pilot apps etc.,) individually & directly point to the LLM Vendor & Model (like OpenAI, Gemini etc.,), configure the provider/model endpoint to be your Javelin endpoint.
 This ensures that all applications that leverage AI Models will route their requests through the gateway.
 Javelin supports all the latest models and providers, so you don't have to make any changes to your application or how requests to models are sent.

 See Python SDK for details on how you can easily embed this within your AI Apps.